Taking melatonin for several days upon arrival in your final destination can help reduce the length of time you experience jet lag.

 Melatonin is a hormone produced naturally in the brain.
 It helps to regulate sleep patterns by synchronising the body’s biological day-and-night rhythm.
 When your natural sleep pattern is disturbed, melatonin can help restore it.

 If treatment is suitable for you, you’ll be prescribed a pack of 10 melatonin tablets or capsules.
-Once you arrive at your final destination, you should take one melatonin tablet one hour before your new bedtime for a maximum of five days.
+Once you arrive at your final destination, you should take one or two tablets/capsules once daily as required for up to five days.

 Side effects of melatonin could include nausea, drowsiness, headache, runny nose, sore throat, back pain and joint pains.